Modelling and Verifying Neuronal Archetypes in Rocq: Modelling Neurons and their Properties in Rocq

-In this section, we introduce the main Coq features we exploit for neural network modeling.
-More complete documentation of Coq can be found in~\cite{BC04book,CoqRefManual}.
+In this section, we introduce the main Rocq features that we exploit for neural network modeling.
+More complete documentation of Rocq can be found in~\cite{BC04book,CoqRefManual}.
 Expressions in CIC include a functional programming language.
-This language is typed (every Coq expression has a type).
+This language is typed (every Rocq expression has a type).
 For instance, \texttt{X:nat} says that variable \texttt{X} takes its value in the domain of natural numbers.
 The types we employ in our model include \texttt{nat}, \texttt{Q}, \texttt{bool}, and \texttt{list} which denote natural numbers, rational numbers, booleans, and lists of elements respectively.
-These types are available in Coq's standard libraries.
+These types are available in Rocq's standard libraries.
 All the elements of a list must have the same type.
 For example, \texttt{L:list nat} expresses that \texttt{L} is a list of natural numbers.
-An empty list is denoted by \texttt{[]} or \texttt{nil} in Coq.
+An empty list is denoted by \texttt{[]} or \texttt{nil} in Rocq.
 Functions are the basic components of functional programming languages.
-The general form of a Coq function is shown in Figure~\ref{fig:Coqfunction}.
+The general form of a Rocq function is shown in Figure~\ref{fig:Coqfunction}.

-The Coq keywords \texttt{Definition} and \texttt{Fixpoint} are used to define non-recursive and recursive functions, respectively.
+The Rocq keywords \texttt{Definition} and \texttt{Fixpoint} are used to define non-recursive and recursive functions, respectively.
 These keywords are followed by the function name.
 After the function name, there are the input arguments and their corresponding types.
 Inputs having the same type can be grouped.
 For instance, \texttt{(X Y Z: Q)} states all variables \texttt{X}, \texttt{Y}, and \texttt{Z} are rational numbers.
 Inputs are followed by a colon, which is followed by the output type of the function.
-Finally, there is a Coq expression representing the body of the function, followed by a dot.
+Finally, there is a Rocq expression representing the body of the function, followed by a dot.